 A crèche is a manger scene, a nativity, which many people display at Christmas.
 What’s in your crèche’s manger this Christmas?
 Does your nativity scene remind you and those who visit your home that God sent a Savior to redeem us from our sins?
 Jesus did enter this world as a baby—just like the infant depicted in most manger scenes.
 However, the crèche does not display our Savior’s astounding résumé.
 Before the Spirit of God conceived His humanity within Mary’s womb, Jesus qualified uniquely to be our Lord and our Redeemer.
 As the Son of God He had already acted as the Logos (the Word) and the Light of the world.… Continue reading

 This widow of course is the widow from Mark 12:41-44 (cf Lk 21:1-4) who puts two small copper coins into the treasury collection box at the temple, while others are putting in great sums.
-Jesus says that she gave more than all of the others because she gave out of her poverty, and He did say that she gave all she had.… Continue reading
+Jesus says that she gave more than all of the others because she gave out of her poverty, and He did say that she gave all she had.
+But if you think that Jesus is commending her generosity or that she is an example to emulate in sacrificial giving, I hate to break it to you but you are using it wrong!… Continue reading